 Cornish Mines Underground 1.1- Dave descending the shaft into the workings, around 220ft to surface.
-The shaft used to be laddered but these have rotted away and collapsed to the bottom.
+The shaft used to be laddered but these have subsequently rotted away and collapsed to the bottom.

-Cornish Mines Underground 1.2- Dave happily posing for this picture, one of the collapsed ladders is behind him.
+Cornish Mines Underground 1.2- Dave happily posing for this picture.
+One of the collapsed ladders is behind him.

 Cornish Mines Underground 1.4- Dave just at the bottom of the shaft, the pile of old ladders can be seen clearly.
 Behind him wooden stemples help support the rock.